Perturbation Space#

 adata = adata[adata.obs["gene_programme"] != "Unknown"]

-When embedding data in the perturbation space, we aim to generate on datapoint from all cells of one perturbation.
-In this tutorial, we introduce three different ways to do so:
+When embedding data in the perturbation space, we aim to generate one data point from all cells of one perturbation.
+In this tutorial, we introduce several ways to do so:

 • Pseudobulk Space